Ouxsoft/LivingMarkup/README.md

 ## About

-A Processor for Markup based on the [LHTML](https://github.com/ouxsoft/LHTML) standard programmed written in PHP.
+A Processor for Markup based on the [LHTML](https://github.com/ouxsoft/LHTML) standard written in PHP.
 Allows extraction of Markup into a data structure, orchestrated manipulation of said structure, and output as (optimized) Markup.